-8.1.2 The entity’s policies require the use of safe online applications for children to learn, communicate and seek help.
+8.1.2 The entity’s policies require the safe use of online applications for children and adults to learn, communicate and seek help.

-8.1.3 Personnel are proactive in identifying and mitigating physical and online risks to children.
+8.1.3 Personnel are involved in identifying and mitigating physical and online risks to children and adults.

-8.2.1 Personnel access and use online environments in line with the entity’s Code of Conduct and relevant communication protocols.
+8.2.1 Personnel access and use online environments in line with the Code of Conduct, Privacy Act and relevant communication protocols.

 8.2.2 The online environment is monitored, and breaches are managed in accordance with disciplinary procedures, or other relevant policies and reported to the leadership.